 Measurements of gravity provide information about densities of rocks underground.
 There is a wide range in density among rock types, and therefore geologists can make inferences about the distribution of strata.

-In our geothermal fields, we are attempting to map subsurface faults.
-Because faults commonly juxtapose rocks of differing densities, the gravity method is an excellent exploration choice.
+In the geothermal fields in El Salvador, mapping of subsurface faults is usually done.
+Because faults commonly intercept rocks of different densities, the gravity method is an excellent exploration choice.
 The equipment used for measuring the variation of the earth gravimetric field is the "gravity meter" or gravimeter.